NewmanDaniel/ShopTracker/README.md

 ## setup
 Ensure phantomJS is installed on your system, and the mysql and beautifulsoup dependencies are installed via pip.

+It's recommended to use a virtual environment to install these dependencies:

+`
+virtualenv -p python3 venv
+pip install mysqlclient
+pip install beautifulsoup4
+`

 PhantomJS can be found here: http://phantomjs.org/

 Configure database details in config.py, then override the beautifulsoup functions in config_soup.py